majamin/dotfiles/README.txt

 If you use this entire repo as is, here's the important files:

-  ~/.xinitrc                                  (loads ENV, window manager) ~/.local/bin/loopwm                         (loops window manager and bar) ~/.config/xprofile                          (startup programs) ~/.profile -> ~/.config/zsh/.zprofile       (ENV and startx)
+  ~/.xinitrc                                  (loads ENV, window manager) ~/.local/bin/loopwm                         (loops window manager and bar.sh) ~/.local/bin/statusbar/bar.sh               (the statusbar script) ~/.config/xprofile                          (startup programs) ~/.profile -> ~/.config/zsh/.zprofile       (ENV and startx)